huggingface/swift-coreml-diffusers/README.md

 On first launch, the application downloads a zipped archive with a Core ML version of Stability AI's Stable Diffusion v2 base, from [this location in the Hugging Face Hub](https://huggingface.co/pcuenq/coreml-stable-diffusion-2-base/tree/main).
 This process takes a while, as several GB of data have to be downloaded and unarchived.

-For faster inference, we use a very fast scheduler: [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver) that we ported to Swift from our [diffusers DPMSolverMultistepScheduler implementation](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_dpmsolver_multistep.py), with a number of simplifications.
+For faster inference, we use a very fast scheduler: [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver), that we ported to Swift from our [diffusers DPMSolverMultistepScheduler implementation](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_dpmsolver_multistep.py).

 ## Compatibility and Performance